James Marcello: Family Secrets Trial

-Personal
+Personal life

 Marcello is the son of Samuel Marcello, a Chicago mobster who disappeared in November 1973 after collecting a juice loan from a Chicago restaurant owner.
 Samuel Marcello's body was not found until July 6, 1974, when it was uncovered in a 50-gallon steel drum left at the sandwich shop.
 The sandwich shop owner, Sam Rantis, had been found dead earlier in 1974, his body stuffed into his car trunk at O'Hare International Airport.
 Law enforcement believed at the time that Rantis was blamed by the mob for the deaths of Samuel Marcello, and fellow mobster Joseph Grisafe, and he was slain in retaliation.
 Marcello's mother, Irene Flynn (later Irene Marcello, and later Irene Marcello Evans), was of Irish descent.
 She died in mid-February 2009, less than two weeks after her son James Marcello was sentenced to life in prison.

 Marcello's sister, Ann, is married to William Galioto, a former police officer who has been listed as a lieutenant on the Chicago Crime Commission's organizational chart of Chicago organized crime.
 In 1995, William Galioto, Ann Galioto, and William Galioto's son, Sam Galioto, were denied a $5.5 million loan from City of Chicago officials to build a video and movie production center because of city officials' fears that the family might have organized crime ties.

 Marcello has been married to Sandra Marcello since the early 1960s and has three children with her, Samuel, James Marcello, Jr., and Rocco.
 He had two daughters, Debbie and Mary, by an extramarital relationship.

 Marcello had a mistress for more than two decades who took his last name and testified for the prosecution in the Family Secrets trial.
 Connie Marcello told jurors in 2007 that James Marcello had given her thousands of dollars a month in cash.